abhishek106001/TCI_Model/README.md

  ## Problem Statement
  - As there is no existing platform to track and monitor the coal in different modes of transport like train, trucks and ships

+## Solution
+- As a solution, we built an digital platform integrated with the ML model for the supervision of the coal transportation and Security

 # Transcoal Innovators (TCI) Digital Platform for Coal Transportation.
 The Transcoal Innovators (TCI) Digital Platform by adding the ML model implementation for security purposes
 ## Overview